Joe Cavanagh

 Joseph Vincent Cavanagh Jr. (born April 13, 1948) is an American attorney and former ice hockey player.
 Cavanagh was a three-time all-state selection as a high schooler in Rhode Island.
 He went on to play hockey at Harvard University where he earned multiple awards including being named an All-American for three straight years.
 He left Harvard as the school's all-time assist leader which has since been passed.
 However, he remains the Beanpot's all-time leading scorer.
-An injury lead him to stop pursuing a career in hockey.
+An injury led him to stop pursuing a career in hockey.
 He was inducted into the United States Hockey Hall of Fame in 1994 and named one of the top 50 players in ECAC history in 2010.
 Following his hockey career Cavanagh began practicing law becoming a successful attorney.
 He is a member of the Rhode Island Bar Association and the Board of Bar Examiners.

 Early life

 Cavanagh grew up as part of a large family having eight siblings in the city of Cranston, Rhode Island.
 As a high school student Cavanagh was a three-time all-state selection who was renowned for his on ice work ethic.
 He led the state in scoring for three years from 1964 to 1966 and was named Rhode Island's most valuable high school player in 1965 and 1966.
 He spent one year in a post-graduate program at Phillips Academy in Massachusetts.
 He graduated from Harvard College with a Bachelor of Arts degree in 1971.